Guide: How to find LGBTQ-affirming healthcare

-According to one study, up to 39% of transgender people face harassment when seeking routine healthcare.
+According to one study, up to 39 percent of transgender people face harassment when seeking routine healthcare.
 Beyond harassment, many patients find themselves contending with “trans broken arm syndrome”—where healthcare providers assume, consciously or unconsciously, that any medical issue must be directly related to a transgender patient’s gender identity.

 If your provider is making you feel uncomfortable or if you’ve been avoiding going to the doctor because you don’t trust them to give you the care you deserve, you don’t have to settle.
 There are better options out there—and it’s becoming increasingly easier to find them thanks to growing resources.

 Telehealth has been around for a while, nonetheless, the COVID-19 pandemic accelerated the number of doctors and types of services that are now routinely available.